 28. Has the teacher received any recognition, award or prize from the school, community or Government during the last 10 years?
 If so, give particulars.

 29. Any other significant achievement not mentioned above.

-Remark about the Teacher based on the assessment of his/her superiors:
+The remark about the Teacher based on the assessment of his/her superiors:

 30. Does the teacher command respect among the students?

 31. Is he/she able to maintain discipline among the students?

 32. Does the teacher maintain cordial relations with his/her fellow teachers and others?